bruneo32/apkjs/README.md

 ### Cache?
 Since the decompilation process is very long, it is being saved (cached) for not decompile again.

-If there is some issue with the cached base.apk you can type `androidjs clear-cache` or `androidjs cc` to remove this saved instance of invalid base apk.
+If there is some issue with the cached base.apk you can type `apkjs clear-cache` or `apkjs cc` to remove this saved instance of invalid base apk.

 ### Appdata.json
-This file describes how AndroidJS will build your application.
+This file describes how apkjs will build your application.
 ```json
 {
 	"include": "src",